Keyboards

 Key Takeaway

 Expect about a week of wireless use with RGB on.
-Turn off the lighting and that number improves meaningfully.
-Don't expect Cooler Master to tell you any of this upfront.
+Turn RGB off and that number climbs.
+Don't expect Cooler Master to tell you either figure.

 In-Depth Analysis